The first price declines in years in the housing market

 - However, actual sales only increased by 3% over the same period

-- The availability of housing in Polish's largest cities has increased by 60% in just one year
+- Housing availability in Poland's largest cities has increased by 60% in just one year

-These numbers paint a clear picture: supply far exceeds demand, creating downward pressure on prices.
+These figures paint a clear picture: supply far outstrips demand, creating downward pressure on prices.

-The "Safe Loan 2%" program temporarily stimulated the market, making mortgage loans more accessible.
-However, this program only seems to accelerate future demand rather than create a new one.
-Now that this future demand has been "tapped in," the market is experiencing a natural correction.
+The scheme “Safe Credit 2%” temporarily stimulated the market by making mortgages more accessible.
+However, this program only seems to accelerate future demand rather than create new demand.
+Now that this future demand has been “taken advantage of”, the market is experiencing a natural correction.

-The rental market, long considered a safe haven for real estate investors, is also showing signs of weakness.
-Rental rates in major cities have fallen between 1 and 14%, significantly reducing the profitability of rental property investments and potentially discouraging further speculation in the market.
+The rental market, long considered a safe haven for real estate investors, is also showing signs of weakening.
+Rental rates in major cities have fallen by between 1 and 14%, significantly reducing the profitability of rental property investments and potentially discouraging further speculation in the market.

 Demographic challenges

-Perhaps the most worrying long-term factor is Polish's demographic outlook:
+Perhaps the most worrying long-term factor is Poland's demographic prospects:

 - The country's population is decreasing

-- The fertility rate is only 1.29 (as of 2022), one of the lowest in the European Union
+- The fertility rate is just 1.29 (as of 2022), one of the lowest in the European Union

-- Fewer people ultimately mean a reduced demand for housing
+- Fewer people ultimately means reduced demand for housing

 These demographic trends suggest that the current market correction may not be merely cyclical, but potentially the beginning of a new long-term reality.